 • Monday - Friday, 7:30 am - 5:00 pm

 - American Board of Radiology-certified, subspecialized Radiology Physicians (MDs).

 - American Board of Radiology-certified Medical Physicist (PhD).

 - American Registry for Diagnostic Medical Sonographers (ARDMS) and/or American Registry of Radiologic Technologists (ARRT)- certified, subspecialized Sonographers

 - Please discuss project and all applicable costs with Radiology Senior Research Coordinator prior to IRB and/or grant submission or renewal.

-- Radiology costs include the technologist’s time to prepare and image the patient/human research subject according to protocol, process the image data, and archive the images to PACS and/or other archive media as required by the investigator or study sponsor.
+- Radiology costs include the sonographer's time to prepare and image the patient/human research subject according to protocol, process the image data, and archive the images to PACS.

 - Professional services by radiology physicians and/or medical physicists are negotiable.